houjingyi233/macos-research/xcode/Readme.md

-# Xcode JSON PoC Crasher
+# Xcode JSON PoC Crasher for DVTFilePathEventWatcher

 - Did not meet the bar for servicing as a Security Issue, not a surprise.